helenawsu/blog/src/data/blog/cv-proj3.md

 $$
 out = \frac{w_1 in_1 + w_2 in_2}{w_1 + w_2}
 $$
+Intereseting to note, the game camera apply heavy distortion at the edge of the view, which cause drastic perspective transform.

   <figure style="width: 100%;margin-top: 0.5rem">
     <img src="/images/proj3/mosaic_void23.jpg" alt="original cat yawning"/>